xbeat/Machine-Learning/README.md

 Introduction to LSTM and GRU

 Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) are advanced recurrent neural network architectures designed to handle sequential data and long-term dependencies.
 These models have revolutionized natural language processing, time series analysis, and many other sequence-based tasks.

+## Introduction to LangGraph in Python

+Introduction to LangGraph

+LangGraph is a library for building stateful, multi-agent applications with large language models (LLMs).
+It extends the functionality of LangChain, providing tools for creating complex workflows and interactions between different AI agents.

 ## Mean Centering and Min-Max Normalization for User Ratings